Roger Pearson (anthropologist): Early life

-Roger Pearson was born on 21 August 1927 in London.
+Roger Pearson was born in London on 21 August 1927.
 Pearson's only sibling and four of his cousins died in World War II.
 Pearson later described World War II as a "fratricidal war" in which the mutual destruction of Germanic peoples contributed to the gradual downfall of the Nordic race.

-Pearson joined the British Army's Queen's Royal Regiment in April 1945 in England, and was commissioned in 1946 from the British Indian Army's Officers Training School Kakul, North-West Frontier Province (today the Pakistan Military Academy).
-He served with the British Indian Army in Meerut, (1946) before the Partition of India, with the British Indian Division in the Occupation of Japan, and with the British Army in Singapore (1948), before returning to university in England.
-Pearson later directed various British-controlled companies in East Pakistan (now Bangladesh).
+Pearson joined the British Army's Queen's Royal Regiment in April 1945 in England, and was commissioned in 1946 from the British Indian Army's Officers Training School Kakul, North-West Frontier Province, which is now the Pakistan Military Academy.
+He served with the British Indian Army in Meerut in 1946 before the Partition of India, with the British Indian Division in the Occupation of Japan, and with the British Army in Singapore in 1948, before returning to university in England.
+Pearson later directed various British-controlled companies in East Pakistan, which is present-day Bangladesh.